 - a strategy.

 You need to remember that all good persuasive speech ideas are also informative.
-What we mean is that you need to include facts and information to support your point of view and convince your audience.
-The major difference is that in a persuasive speech, you use data to support your arguments.
+You need to include facts and information to support your point of view and convince your audience.
+The major difference is that you use data to support your arguments in a persuasive speech.
 So, the two will often overlap.

 What makes a speech persuasive?

 Think of it from an audience’s perspective; what will make you want to listen to the speaker and follow up on the discussion topic?
-What will make you interested in listening to someone and motivate you to do what the speaker says?
+What will interest you in listening to someone and motivate you to do what the speaker says?

 - Relevance to the audience